essej/paulxstretch/readme.txt

 	-Slightly better GUI layout but still mostly just 2 columns of sliders -Remember last file import folder
-	-Added detection of invalid audio output sample values (infinities, NaN)
+	-Added detection of invalid audio output sample values (infinities, NaN) 12-27-2017 1.0.0 preview 4
+	-Added reset parameters (except main volume and input pass through) command to settings menu -Added option to settings menu to ignore loading imported audio file when recalling state -Added support for dropping audio files to GUI -Removed an unnecessary level of buffering (doesn't reduce latency but should help a bit with CPU usage) -Added About window